Responsibilities for authorised booking services

 |Transport (Road Passenger Services) Regulations 2019|

-It will be a condition of the ODBS authorisation to keep certain prescribed records, which may be requested by the DoT at any time.
-These include records related to individual on-demand jobs, as well as records of the names and details of drivers and vehicles.
+It is a condition of the ODBS authorisation to keep certain records as prescribed in the Act, which may be requested by DoT at any time.
+These include records related to individual on-demand jobs (including contract fares), as well as records of the names and details of drivers and vehicles.

 What records need to be kept?